 On the NFCT, opportunities for paddlers are endless and services are easy to find.
 You can camp in an Adirondack Lean-to and paddle through the High Peaks Wilderness, watch moose from the deep woods of Maine, or run whitewater trips down the Androscoggin River in New Hampshire.

 To make your planning as easy as possible, NFCT offers maps, books, and an online Trip Planner to help you pick your paddling route and connect you to local services.
 Explore the trail in google earth by downloading this file.
 Find a day trip, weekend getaway, week-long vacation or paddle end-to end for a month or more.
 You can rent or buy equipment from experienced outfitters or you can hire a guide to take you deep into the wilderness.
 Accommodations range from primitive campsites to bed-and-breakfasts and historic hotels.

 The NFCT runs through the heart of the scenic Adirondack Park.
 Starting at the NFCT’s western terminus in Old Forge, the trail goes through the Fulton Chain of Lakes on the way to Long Lake and the Raquette River in the High Peaks Wilderness.
-From there, it heads to the Saranac Chain of Lakes to the Saranac River, where it drops off the Adirondack Plateau into Lake Champlain.
+From there, it crosses the Saranac Chain of Lakes to the Saranac River, where it drops off the Adirondack Plateau into Lake Champlain.
 Use Maps 1-3 for this section.

 Vermont is home to the eastern edge of Lake Champlain, one of the most storied lakes in America and the largest water body on the trail.
-The Missisquoi River flows through farm country and enters Lake Champlain through a delta protected by a National Wildlife Refuge.
+The Wild & Scenic Upper Missisquoi River flows through farm country and enters Lake Champlain through a delta protected by the Missisquoi National Wildlife Refuge.
 The “Grand Portage” connects the Missisquoi valley with Lake Memphremagog in Quebec.
 The Clyde River flows through remote fens, but it also has stretches of whitewater.
-The Nulhegan River drops through a National Fish & Wildlife Refuge on its descent to the Connecticut River valley.
+The Nulhegan River drops through the Silvio O. Conte Fish & Wildlife Refuge on its descent to the Connecticut River valley.
 Use Maps 4 – 5 – 6 for Vermont, Quebec, and part of New Hampshire.

 New Hampshire is home to three of NFCT’s rivers: Connecticut, Ammonoosuc, and Androscoggin.
 The